0E9B061F/waxwing.js/README.md

 `html.start` will always anchor the created elements to another element (`document.body` if no element is given).
 It also creates no top-level element, but zero or more elements which will become children of the anchor element.

-`html.mkel` is similar to `html.start`, but it creates and returns a single top-level element without anchoring it to anything.
+The second function **waxwing** exposes is `html.mkel`. `html.mkel` is similar to `html.start`, but it creates and returns a single top-level element without anchoring it to anything.
 You'll have to attach the element to the document yourself, if you intend to.
 Example usage:

 ```js
 // Create a div element with an id, a class, and an attribute `bat`: